hb9kns/webforms/README.md

 E.g, an entry of `admin	*` will grant admin permissions to all users, even if they are listed in `editor` or `visitor` lines.

-Logging can be switched on by setting the field `log` with page name 'log' and the file name.
-If the file is not writable, no logging will occur without error.
+Logging can be switched on by setting the field `log` with page name 'file' and the file name.
+If the file is not writable, no logging will occur, without any error.

 #### example configuration file

-	# test suite configuration
+	# test config file
-	# type	name	filename
+	# file definitions
-	base	file	relative/path/to/basefile.txt	basefile description
+	# base	file	relative/path/to/basefile.txt	basefile description
-	page	pageone another/path/to/pageone.txt	page one description
-	page	pagetwo	/absolute/path/to/pagetwo.txt	page two description
-	list	listone	relative/path/somewhere/l1.txt	list/selection file
+	base	file	test.base	People
+	page	dates	test.dates	Dates
+	list	color	test.color	favourite color
+	list	divis	test.div	company division
-	# suppress displaying index/base field in page view
+	# uncomment to suppress displaying index/base field in page view
-	nopageindex	true
+	#nopageindex	true
+	# user permissions:
+	admin	chief	nobody
+	editor	deputy
+	# if visitor line is defined, only allow explicitly listed users
+	visitor	dings
+	# display definitions:
+	# additional index field names to be shown in pageviews:
+	# skip fields with a single dash '-', never use '|' in these names!
+	# here, the 3rd and 4th index/base entry fields are used, and the
+	# 1st and 2nd are skipped
+	showindex	-	-	Email	Fav.color
+	# how to warn about empty fields (can be undefined)
+	emptywarn	<font color="red"><b>#EMPTY#</b></font>
 	# reduce the maximum size of text fields in record input form
 	maxfieldlength	80
 	# logfile (no logging if unwritable!)
 	log	file	test.log
-	# how to warn about empty fields (can be undefined)
-	emptywarn	<font color="red">*EMPTY*</font>
 	# pattern of allowed characters in fields,
 	# default = all ASCII characters from SPC to ~ (tilde)
 	#fieldchars	' -~'
-	# additional index field names to be shown in pageviews:
-	# skip fields with a single dash '-', never use '|' in these names!
-	# (in this example: only 'given' but not 'name' or 'mail')
-	#showindex	-	name
-	# user permissions:
-	# type	names
-	admin	chief	johnny	sue
-	editor	pam	james
-	# if visitor line is defined, only allow explicitly listed users
-	visitor	jimmy

 ## CGI